sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 This will restart the Fire services automatically.

-Alternatively, you can wait for 60 minutes and the JDBC driver will be automatically registered with Fire Insights.
+Alternatively, you can wait for 60 minutes and the JDBC driver will be automatically registered with Sparkflows.

 Downloading the JDBC JAR File